jbugel-lol/016622/freekvm.md

 You can now access your VPS from anywhere in the world using Remote Desktop Connection.
 Optionally, you can set up X11 Forwarding by following the tutorial [here](https://www.youtube.com/watch?v=FlHVuA_98SA).

-To monitor the performance of the Ubuntu instance, you can use a graphical performance monitor like St

-acer, which will display the number of CPUs, amount of memory, and available disk storage.
+To monitor the performance of the Ubuntu instance, you can use a graphical performance monitor like Stacer, which will display the number of CPUs, amount of memory, and available disk storage.